 Zone II Mineral Resource includes 1.49 million tonnes at 3.09% zinc oxide material.

-The Caijiaying Mineral Resources are based on resource modelling work completed by CSA Global Pty Ltd in 2013 and reported in accordance with JORC 2012 guidelines.
+The Caijiaying Mineral Resources are based on resource modelling work completed by CSA Global Pty Ltd in 2013 and 2019 and reported in accordance with JORC 2012 guidelines.

 Mineralisation at Caijiaying is believed to be related to a Jurassic igneous event that affected the 2.3 billion year old metamorphic basement rocks.
 Base metal and gold mineralisation associated with Jurassic intrusive have replaced favourable horizons in the metamorphic rocks, most notably calcsilicates and marble.
 Porphyry sills and dykes intruding along faults have then cut across the sequence.